Key Takeaways

 Imagine if you didn’t put any effort into link building and just sat and waited for links to come in naturally (this is what Google expects of you anyway).

-Now, how many do you imagine would have the same anchor text, with just one keyword or keyword phrases, linking to the same webpage.
+Now, how many do you imagine would have the same anchor text, with just one keyword or keyword phrases, linking to the same webpage?
 Not many, I can tell you.

 So, we need to focus a bit on the anchor text ratio.

-Most of your links should use an anchor text that is either the brand name, the URL it links to or a generic word like “here”, “Read more”, “this link”.
+Most of your links should use an anchor text that is either the brand name, the URL it links to or a generic word like “here”, “Read more”, or “this link”.
 I am talking about at least 80% (some say up to 95%).

 The rest should be distributed between anchor texts that are an exact match (just the keyword) and broad match phrases (a phrase that includes the keyword).
 With these last two types, always remember – less is more.